upcmd/updocs-content/logs/c0115_vvvvv.md

       Name: "",
       Do: {
         {
-          "cmd": {
+          "name": "reg",
+          "desc": "by default hitom is registered in to global context", "cmd": {
             "name": "tom",
             "value": "tom created in subtask1"
+          }
         },
-          "name": "reg",
-          "desc": "by default hitom is registered in to global context" },
         {
           "name": "print",